roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 I quiver my throat, not losing to cicada.
 "I lo... lo, love, you too..."
 I was able to tell.
-To speak to her, my very first a words.
+To speak to her, my very first words.
 Not a "Good morning" nor a "Thank you."
 _Fufu_, Kyoka-chan giggled upon denouement.
-"Then, it's mutual, huh."
+"Then it's mutual, huh."
 I slowly cast a gaze at her.
 Upon the exact moment, she peered into my eyes.
 Directly.
-I also entwined my fingers with hers.
+I entwined my fingers with hers also.
-Slowly, slowly drawing a face closer.
+Slowly, slowly drawing my face closer.
 My precious person.
 The only friend.
 The first lover.
 "Ehehe...
-A little, embarrassing, right..."
+A little... embarrassing, right..."
 With faintly dyed face, she smiled.
-Truly, cute.
+Truly... cute.
 "Let's stay together forever.
 From now on too—always and forever..."
 'Uh-huh...'
 I touched her lips slowly enough to feel as the sweat made its way down faster.
 My eyes arbitrarily closed, as I bite into the soft, warm happiness.